National Environmental Education Advisory Council (NEEAC)

 NEEAC held the most recent public teleconference on Monday, July 13, 2015, from 3:00 p.m. until 4:00. p.m EDT.
 See the Federal Register Notice for details.

 The NEEAC charter includes information on the estimated number of meetings, recordkeeping, operating costs, duties, objectives and scope of activities.
-Read the full text of the charter.
-The charter was last revised in November 2018.

 - EPA’s solicitation, review and selection process for environmental education training and grant programs;